 BLM Eastern States History

-In 1954, the Bureau of Land Management was only eight years old when it reorganized from regional offices to state offices.
-The Eastern States office was established to manage the BLM's responsibilities for public lands in the 31 states east of and bordering the Mississippi River; and to administer the Eastern States Land Office, which included the public land records from former offices of the General Land Office (GLO) in the mid-western and southern states.
+In 1954, the Bureau of Land Management (BLM) was only eight years old when it changed how it was organized, moving from regional offices to state offices.
+The Eastern States office was created to handle the BLM’s duties for public lands in the 31 states east of and next to the Mississippi River.
+It also took care of the Eastern States Land Office, which includes land records from previous offices of the General Land Office (GLO) in the Midwest and southern states.

-At one time, the GLO managed more than 400 offices to facilitate the transfer of public domain lands to private ownership.
-Today, the Eastern States continues in the spirit of the GLO and houses the largest collection of Land Title Records in the world, including more than 9 million historic land title records dating back to 1787.
+In the past, the GLO had over 400 offices to help transfer public lands to private owners.
+Today, the Eastern States office continues this work and has the largest collection of land title records in the world.
+This collection includes more than 9 million historic land records that go all the way back to 1787.

-The Eastern States headquarters were originally set in Washington, D.C., but were relocated to Silver Springs, Maryland, in 1963.
-The office crossed the Potomac when it moved to Alexandria, Virginia, in 1973, and finally found a home in Springfield, Virginia, in 1992.
-The Eastern States State Office returned to Washington, D.C., in 2015 when we became co-located with the Washington Office.
+The Eastern States headquarters was originally located in Washington, D.C., but in 1963, it moved to Silver Springs, Maryland.
+Then, in 1973, the office crossed the Potomac River and moved to Alexandria, Virginia.
+Finally, in 1992, it settled in Springfield, Virginia.
+In 2015, the Eastern States Office moved back to Washington, D.C., when it started sharing space with the Washington Office.

-In 1993, the Milwaukee District Office was re-designated as the Milwaukee Field Office, and the Jackson District Office became the Jackson Field Office.
-In 2010, these two offices were renamed the Northeastern States and Southeastern States Field Offices respectively, and in 2015 both offices reclaimed their former status and are now known as the Northeastern and Southeastern States Districts.
+In 1993, the Milwaukee District Office was changed to the Milwaukee Field Office, and the Jackson District Office became the Jackson Field Office.
+Then, in 2010, these two offices were renamed the Northeastern States Field Office and the Southeastern States Field Office.
+In 2015, both offices went back to their original names and are now called the Northeastern and Southeastern States Districts.

-In 2001, the Lower Potomac Field Station Office was established in Lorton, Virginia, to administer the Meadowood Special Recreation Area in Fairfax County, Virginia, and the Douglas Point Recreation Area in Charles County, Maryland.
+In 2001, the Lower Potomac Field Station Office was opened in Lorton, Virginia.
+It manages the Meadowood Special Recreation Area in Fairfax County, Virginia, and the Douglas Point Recreation Area in Charles County, Maryland.

 Eastern States manages public lands and resources for present and future generations.
 This includes the development of solid and fluid minerals on public domain and acquired lands on approximately 40 million acres of federal mineral estate, and scattered surface tracts in Alabama, Arkansas, Florida, Louisiana, Maryland, Minnesota, Mississippi, Virginia, and Wisconsin.